|Warplanes of the Second World War preserved in Australia

 Vought F4U-5N Corsair (BuNo.
 124493), Reg.
 No. VH-III, owned by Graham Hosking.
 Airworthy.

 Vought F4U-1 Corsair (BuNo.
-02270), No. 124 off of the production line, is under restoration at Classic Jet Fighter Museum in Parafield, South Australia.
+02270), No. 124 off of the production line, is under restoration at the Classic Jets Fighter Museum in Parafield, South Australia.
 BuNo.
 02270 landed in a lagoon, out of fuel, near Quoin hill airfield on the north coast of Vanuatu island of Efate on 5 May 1944.
 The Corsair was flown by Capt.
 James A. Vittitoe who force landed the Corsair after four hours and twelve minutes of flight.
 His was one of twelve Corsairs escorting thirty six SBD's on a bomber training mission, and as well as his force landing, two other F4U Corsairs were lost.
+Porject owner Bob Jarrett.

 Vought F4U-1D Corsair (BuNo.
 82640), built in 1944, served on USS Intrepid, is under long-term restoration by Warbird Adventures in Mareeba, Queensland.